This post may contain affiliate links. Please read our disclosure policy.

 - Paleo cinnamon rolls are great for holidays.
 They’re the perfect breakfast treat or dessert!

 - The best way to mix the dough is in a stand mixer.
-Simply mix the dry ingredients with the paddle attachment, and add the wet ingredients to the mixer once combined.
+Simply mix with the paddle attachment.

-- Add a little tapioca flour to your hands when rolling the dough into a log if it’s sticking to your hands.
+- Add a little tapioca flour to your hands when rolling the dough into a log.

 - When cutting the log into pieces, start in the center and work your way out to the edges.